lk-geimfari/expynent/README.md

-**expynent** is a tiny library that provides RegEx patterns.
+**expynent** is a tiny library that provides commonly used regular expression patterns.
 This can be useful if you don't want to write regular expression manually.

 ## Docs
 [Here](https://github.com/lk-geimfari/expynent/wiki) you can read about basics of `expynent`.

 ## Installation